Welcome to the Insect Ecology

 & Behavior Laboratory

 The Insect Ecology and Behavior Laboratory is located at the Tree Fruit Research and Extension Center here in Wenatchee, WA.
 Under the leadership of Dr. Vincent Jones, the lab is dedicated to research using novel approaches to population ecology and behavior of insect pests attacking tree fruit.
-Work in the lab is currently focused on trying to improve IPM strategies by enhancing biological control.

 - Biological control